YixuanSeanZhou/GaryPlanner/front-end/README.md

 First of all, make sure you have the environment setup correctly.

 If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/).
 You’ll need Node.js version 10.13 or later.
+To upgrade your Node.js, you can do `sudo n latest`
 You’ll be using your own text editor and terminal app for this tutorial.
 (I highly recommend VSCode.
 It's just easy -- X)

 Second, install all the modules needed.
 Go to `/front-end/` and do: